 To order a transcript, you will need the case number, date(s) of the proceeding you want transcribed, and if possible, the judge's or magistrate's name and courtroom number.
 Complete and submit the appropriate order form as directed below.
 Forms are available online or from the court reporter coordinator.
 If you need to speak to the court reporter coordinator, please see contact information below.

-If you are appealing from the circuit court to the Court of Appeals or Court of Special Appeals, you should complete the Transcript Order for Appeal form: Transcript Order for Appeal Form.
+If you are appealing from the circuit court to the Court of Appeals or Court of Special Appeals, you should complete the Transcript Order for Appeal form.

-If you need a transcript for any other reason, complete the Transcript Order for Non-Appeal Form: Transcript Order For Non-Appeal Transcripts.
+If you need a transcript for any other reason, complete the Transcript Order for Non-Appeal Transcripts.